maldoinc/wireup/docs/pages/getting_started.md

 ### Configuration

 !!! quote ""
     The container can be configured through annotations or programmatically.
-    Sections below use tabs showing how to achieve the result using each method.
+    Sections below show how to achieve the same result using each method.

-The first step is to set up the container.
-We do this by exposing configuration on startup.
+The first step is to set up the container by exposing configuration on startup.
 In this example, we will store the Redis URL and an API key for the weather service.

 === "@ Annotations"